 The intended customers of PolyMorpher are educational institutions.
-Team Silver has chosen to target ODU in particular as that is where its members have identified the problem PolyMorpher aims to solve.
+ODU has been targeted as the primary customer Team Silver has chosen to target ODU in particular as that is where its members have identified the problem PolyMorpher aims to solve.

 3.3 Influences on Product Development